Springboks player opens up on near-fatal injury that almost cost his life

 His road to recovery was just as gruelling, involving several months of intensive rehabilitation under respected physiotherapist Luc Senegas.

-Sadie made his return to the field in August and has since featured 22 times for Bordeaux Bègles.
-This past week, he was rewarded with a call-up to the Springboks’ virtual alignment camp for overseas-based players.
+Sadie made his return to the field in August 2025 and has since featured 22 times for Bordeaux Bègles.
+This past week, he was rewarded with a call-up to the Springboks alignment camp.
+He is one of the overseas-based players who joined the camp virtually.

+He narrated how being called up into the Springboks fold was something he had dreamed of, described the move as a grace from God, and thanked him.

 PAY ATTENTION: Follow Briefly News on Twitter and never miss the hottest topics!
 Find us at @brieflyza!